Petrotimor v. ConocoPhillips

 March 2004 - November 2009

 La'o Hamutuk created this web page because information and accuracy is lacking regarding this lawsuit and its outcome.
-Although media were quick to report the sensational allegations when the case was filed in 2004, no journalist anywhere had reported the dismissal of the case before La'o Hamutuk called it to public attention more than six weeks after the case was decided.
-Additional information is available on La'o Hamutuk's OilWeb CD-ROM and on U.S. District Court and Appeals Court websites.
+Although media were quick to report the sensational allegations when the case was filed in 2004, no journalist anywhere reported the dismissal of the case in the six weeks before La'o Hamutuk called it to public attention.

-Oceanic Exploration appealed the decision against them, and the Court of Appeals upheld the lower court dismissal of the case in November 2009.
-Follow this link for more information on the appeal proceedings and opinion.
+Petrotimor's backer Oceanic Exploration appealed the decision against them (docket), and the Fifth Circuit Court of Appeals upheld the lower court dismissal of the case in November 2009.
+Follow this link for more information on the appeal proceedings.

 In 2004, the U.S. company Oceanic Exploration and its Petrotimor subsidiary filed a multi-billion dollar lawsuit against ConocoPhillips, the Timor Sea Designated Authority (TSDA), Pertamina and others.
 The lawsuit initially alleged that ConocoPhillips benefited illegally from the Indonesian occupation of Timor-Leste, and that ConocoPhillips (then known as Phillips Petroleum) bribed Prime Minister Mari Alkatiri and other Fretilin officials to continue contracts it had signed with the Australian-Indonesian Timor Gap Joint Authority during the illegal Indonesian occupation, rather than have a new bidding process in 2002 or revoke Indonesian-era contracts in favor of Portuguese-era ones.
 Oceanic claims that in 1974 Portugal awarded it an exclusive exploration contract for the entire Joint Petroleum Development Area (JPDA), and that ConocoPhillips illegal activities deprived Oceanic of its legal rights to exploit Timor Sea Oil.
 A similar lawsuit was dismissed by Australian courts in 2003 for lack of jurisdiction.